What Is the application process?

 What are the timescales and deadlines?

-Applicants selected to go forward to Stage 2 have four weeks to develop and submit a more detailed application.
+Applicants selected to go forward to Stage 2 have a further four weeks to develop and submit a more detailed application.
 Following assessment of these, the Ufi Trustees make the final decision on funding and applicants are advised promptly on the outcome of these decisions.

 The whole process takes around 4 months from receipt of an initial Stage 1 application to the final decision on funding.
 Please take this into account when planning your project.